PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 - `require 'jamf'` will load the 'Jamf' module, which is where access to the JP-API will happen.

 Because everything is separated between the two modules, they can be used side by side, but remember when doing so, that objects are not compatible between them.
+So you if do

+`classicPol = JSS::Policy.fetch name: 'myPolicy'`

+and

-So you if do `classicPol = JSS::Policy.fetch name: 'myPolicy'` and `jpPol = Jamf::Policy.fetch name: 'myPolicy'`, the objects in `classicPol` and `jpPol` are very different things, even tho they represent the same policy.
+`jpPol = Jamf::Policy.fetch name: 'myPolicy'`

+the objects in `classicPol` and `jpPol` are very different things in ruby, even tho they represent the same policy.

 # Overview of differences between JSS and Jamf modules

 While the general concepts will be the same (working with lists, fetching objects, updating them,), the start-from-scratch aspect of coding the Jamf module allows for some changes that I wish I could have made before, including the names of some classes, methods and attributes.